-The Applicant has applied for a General Lease - Right-of-Way Use for the installation, operation, and maintenance of two 1.25-inch-diameter fiber optic cables on a portion of State indemnity school lands located in Humboldt County between Weitchpec and Orick.
+The Applicant has applied for a General Lease - Public Agency Use for the installation, operation, and maintenance of two 1.25-inch-diameter fiber optic cables on a portion of State indemnity school lands located in Humboldt County between Weitchpec and Orick.

 Installation of the fiber optic cables would include approximately 2,053 feet of trenching within an existing road drainage ditch that runs adjacent to Bald Hills Road.
-An approximately 1-foot wide by 3-foot deep trench would be dug below the existing drainage ditch.
-Two conduits would be installed, with one fiber optic cable in each conduit.
+A trench approximately 1 foot wide and 3 feet deep would be dug below the existing drainage ditch.
+Two conduits, each containing one fiber optic cable, would be installed.
 Once the fiber optic cable conduits are installed, the trench would be backfilled with existing material.
-The existing Bald Hills Road would not be disturbed or removed.
+The existing Bald Hills Road would remain undisturbed and intact.

-The Project would provide high-speed broadband internet service to people living in the ancestral territories of the Karuk and Yurok Tribes, including tribal and nontribal community members, who are unserved or underserved by current internet service providers.
+The Project would provide high-speed broadband internet service to people living in the ancestral territories of the Karuk and Yurok Tribes, including tribal and non-tribal community members, who are unserved or underserved by current internet service providers.
 The Project would help 295 unserved households and 321 underserved households.
-Also, the Project would provide broadband access to seven first responder agencies, 19 other anchor institutions, and 616 households in Orick, Orleans, Johnsons, Wautec, and Weitchpec.
+Also, the Project would provide broadband access to seven first responder agencies, 19 other anchor institutions (e.g., schools, health care facilities, and community services), and 616 households in Orick, Orleans, Johnsons, Wautec, and Weitchpec.
 The Project is expected to close the digital divide and positively contribute to improving education, health care, public safety, and business opportunities within the local communities.